 I’m intent on applying to Mode Shift’s reporting and commentary 30 years of accumulated knowledge and experience in writing for The New York Times and other prominent news organizations about technology, government, business, transportation, agriculture and the environment.
-This blog, in short, is about evolution and is grounded in the wealth of reporting I’ve done on five continents.
+This blog, in short, is about evolution and is grounded in the wealth of reporting I’ve done from the frontlines on six continents.

 For more than three decades my work has been defined by the ability to discover vital trends in energy, science, the environment, and economics, elevate them to national attention, and influence the course of events.
 In the early 1980s, as a young investigative reporter based in South Carolina, I uncovered a scientific fraud at a Chicago product safety testing laboratory.
 My articles led to new farm chemical safety regulations and the withdrawal of hundreds of toxic chemicals from the American market.